 The Las Vegas-based Alternative Living Spaces offers luxury shipping container homes that can be furnished with desired furniture, accessories, and appliances.
 Whether wanting a backyard office or guest house, they can customize the shipping container as per your needs.
 They can even add a trailer to make it a movable home.

 Built from four shipping containers, it is a spacious home that can sleep ten persons.
 It has a flat roof and multiple outdoor decks.
 There are a number of sustainable features, including zero VOC finish, low E windows, recycled HW doors, natural wool insulation in the roof and insulated exterior cladding for optimal thermal performance.
 Furthermore, there is an abundance of windows to bring in loads of natural light.

 Shipping container house by Ty Kelly

 Built by the Seattle artist and architect Ty Kelly in 2013, this 700-square-foot container home is made from two shipping containers.
 Featuring an open floor plan, it has a bedroom, bathroom, fully-equipped kitchen, and a living room with a wood burning stove.
-The house feels much larger due to the open layout and glass walls which also bring the outdoors in.
+The house feels much larger due to the open layout and glass walls.
 There is an abundance of reclaimed wood in wall panels, flooring and kitchen countertop.

 Modular shipping container homes by Cocoon Modules